Elizabeth Charlotte (Liselotte) of the Palatinate, Duchess of Orléans

 Liselotte in 1670; Credit – Wikipedia

 On June 30, 1670, Liselotte’s first cousin once removed, Henrietta of England, daughter of King Charles I of England, wife of Philippe, Duke of Orléans, and sister-in-law of King Louis XIV of France, died at the age of 26.
 There were rumors that her husband’s lover Philippe, Chevalier de Lorraine had poisoned her.
 While Henrietta was mourned at the French court, she was not mourned by her husband due to their strained relationship.
-Philippe’s brother King Louis XIV wanted a male heir to continue the Orléans line and looked for a second wife for Philippe himself.
+Philippe’s brother King Louis XIV of France wanted a male heir to continue the Orléans line and looked for a second wife for Philippe himself.
 King Louis XIV rejected many potential second brides for his brother before settling on 18-year-old Liselotte.

 Philippe, Duke of Orléans; Credit – Wikipedia

 Liselotte had been raised in the Calvinist religion, a form of Protestantism, and yet no one in her family said anything about her marrying a Roman Catholic.
 Marrying the only sibling of the King of France was obviously a good match.
 Liselotte converted to Roman Catholicism but the religion never imprinted on her.
-She was never worried about her salvation, and she was not fond of the long Catholic Masses.
+She was never worried about her salvation and was not fond of the long Catholic Masses.
 On November 16, 1671, Liselotte was married by proxy to Philippe I, Duke of Orléans at Metz Cathedral in northeast France, near the borders of the German territories.
 At that time, she also received the Roman Catholic sacraments of the Eucharist (Communion) and Confirmation.
 Three days later, on November 19, 1671, at Saint Etienne Cathedral in Châlons, France, Liselotte and Philippe married in person.

 Liselotte acted as a mother to Philippe’s children by his first wife Henrietta and maintained correspondence with them throughout their lives.